Habib-Ashraf-Hassan/WordCaseChanger/README.md

 # WordCaseChanger
+## A simple real life application of file handling in python
 A python program whose main functionality is to change word specified at certain word number and certain line number from lower to upper case

 Can either change all occurrences of word specified or only change that specified word without affecting other occurrences